saifulhaq95/IndicIRSuite/README.md

 ## Contributors & Acknowledgements

-Key Contributors and Team Members: Saiful Haq, Ashutosh Sharma, Pushpak Bhattacharyya
+Key Contributors and Team Members: Saiful Haq, Ashutosh Sharma, Omar Khattab, Niyati Chhayya, Pushpak Bhattacharyya

 ## Kindly cite our paper, If you are using our datasets or models: